-Ad block is an essential experience for many people.
-Bad advertising can ruin experiences left and right, especially while browsing the web, playing games, and watching video content.
+Ad-blocking is an essential experience for many people.
+Bad advertising can ruin experiences, especially while browsing the web, playing games, and watching video content.
 Of course, there’s a necessary evil aspect to the whole thing, but people still use ad blockers anyway.
-There are several ways to get ad block on your Android device in at least some capacity.
-The most comprehensive ad blockers do require root or somewhat difficult setups.
+There are several ways to get ad blocking on your Android device in at least some capacity.
+It almost exclusively requires root access or installing third-party apps.

-Ad blocker apps aren’t generally in the Play Store.
-You can read here to find out why.
-Thus, most of the apps on the list require a third party download and installation.
+There are no system-wide ad blockers in the Google Play Store.
+Thus, most of the apps on the list require a third-party download and installation.
 We didn’t have any problems doing so, but you may be a bit apprehensive.
 Also, more and more sites and services allow for payment in lieu of advertisements.
-We recommend that over ad blocking because it lets the creators of the content you enjoy continue doing so while also earning a living.
-Just a thought.
+We recommend that instead of ad-blocking because it lets the creators of the content you enjoy continue doing so while also earning a living.

 AdAway (root only)

 AdAway is a simple ad blocker app.
-It uses a modified hosts file to send all ad requests to 188.8.131.52.
-In other words, the request goes nowhere and you see no ads.
-The app supports modified or custom host files or you can download a basic one from the app itself.
+It uses a modified host file to send all ad requests to 220.127.116.11.
+In other words, the request goes nowhere, and you see no ads.
+The app supports modified or custom host files, or you can download a basic one from the app itself.
 Host files are stored in a read-only part of the Android system.
 That means root is required for this one.
 You can donate if you want to, but the whole app works for free.
 The only two downsides are that you must download them from F-Droid, not the Play Store, and that you need root access.
-Root users can always just change the host files themselves without an app if they want to.
+Root users can always change the host files themselves without an app if they want to.